How Ugandan Asians are keeping their history alive, 50 years after expulsion from their homes

 Despite what the Ugandan Asian diaspora have achieved today, Mina’s move to Leicester – and the experience of many others like her – was not what she had hoped for.

 Before Mina arrived in England in October 1972, Leicester City Council launched a campaign to actively discourage Ugandan Asians from moving to the city.
-The city already had thousands of families on the council’s waiting list for accommodation, schools were overcrowded and social services overwhelmed, creating an anti-immigrant sentiment.
+The city already had a large immigrant Asian population (including from Kenya and Tanzania) and thousands of families on the council’s waiting list for accommodation.
+Schools were overcrowded and social services overwhelmed, creating an anti-immigrant sentiment.
 Yet 10,000 survivors chose to settle there.

 Upon moving, Mina’s mother wrapped their family Mandir (a shrine often found in Hindu homes) in sarees and sent it by mail from Uganda to Medway Street, Leicester, but it never arrived.
 Exactly 10 years later, to her surprise the trunk was delivered to her new address in 1982.
 Only the Mandir was inside the trunk – the sarees had been stolen and replaced with newspapers.